Harnessing data-driven methods for precise model independent event shape estimation in relativistic heavy-ion collisions: Introduction

-In recent years, data-driven approaches using machine learning have been successfully used across many areas of high-energy physics, including event classification, particle identification, jet flavor tagging, etc. \cite{ML_1,ML_2,ML_3,ML_4,ML_5}.
-These methods have consistently demonstrated substantial improvements over traditional analysis techniques.
-Mallick et al. \cite{Mallick_sph_ML} previously estimated transverse spherocity ($S_{0}$) using Gradient-boosted decision trees.
-While they used inputs like total charged-particle multiplicity and mean transverse momentum, the inclusion of transverse-region charged-particle multiplicity necessitates its prior calculation from reconstructed event data, introducing extra preprocessing steps and computational burden.
-In contrast, our study investigates a broader spectrum of machine learning architectures including Polynomial regression, K‑nearest neighbors, Decision Trees, Extra‑Trees, Light Gradient Boosting Machine, and Neural Networks (MLP) and instead trains directly on raw event‑level observables to predict both the conventional transverse spherocity $S_0$ and unweighted transverse spherocity $S_0^{p_{\rm T}=1}$ for Au+Au collisions at $\sqrt{s_{\rm NN}}=200$ GeV.
 ML models trained on simulations from a specific event generator often suffer from model dependence, limiting their predictive power across generators and constraining their applicability to experimental data.
 This motivates the development of model-independent, data-driven methods for reliable event-shape estimation in heavy-ion collisions.
 To address model dependence, the present study will perform comprehensive hyperparameter tuning across diverse ML families, aiming to ensure robustness and generalizability across multiple event generators, thereby making it well-suited for future experimental analyses.

 The paper is structured as follows: Section \ref{TS} provides a brief introduction to transverse spherocity followed by an overview of the various heavy-ion event generators in Section \ref{Generator}.
 Section \ref{ML} presents the machine learning regression models employed in this study.
 In Section \ref{Method}, we describe the data generation and preprocessing procedures, model optimization, and the performance metrics used.
 A detailed discussion of the results is presented in Section \ref{Results}, and the paper concludes with a summary in Section \ref{Summary}.